jo-37/debug-filter-printexpr/README.md

     Undefined values are represented by the unquoted string `undef`.
     Hash and array references are shown in their usual string representation as e.g. `ARRAY(0x19830d0)` or `HASH(0xccba88)`.
-    Blessed references are shown by the class they are belong as `blessed(_class_)`.
+    Blessed references are shown by the class they are belong to as `blessed(_class_)`.

 - @